 Meet the Program Coordinator

 A native of Huntington and graduate of Marshall University, Missy is known throughout the area for her passion in serving the homeless and those in addictions recovery.
 She serves on the Board of Harmony House, a day program for the city’s homeless.
-She has assisted with the creation of clothing closet as we as planned social and life skills events for the Women’s Empowerment and Addiction Recovery (WEAR) Program, a specialized track within the current drug court that addresses the needs of drug-addicted prostitutes.
+She has assisted with planning social skills activities and helped create a clothing closet for the Women’s Empowerment and Addiction Recovery (WEAR) Program, a specialized track within the current drug court that addresses the needs of drug-addicted prostitutes.
 She is a volunteer event planner at Recovery Point, a 100-bed addictions recovery center, and First Steps First Steps Wellness & Recovery Center, a drop-in center serving the homeless and those in addictions recovery.
 She coordinates community-wide programs and events partnering with the City Mission, Cridlin Pantry, Lily’s Place, and the Facing Hunger Food Bank.
 Missy also volunteers with the Cabell Huntington Breast Center coordinating an annual “Mamm & Glam” event each August where homeless women obtain a free mammogram and spa services.
 Collaborating with the Marshall Alumni Association, she was involved in planning a “Herd for the Homeless” event in November, 2016 offering a community-wide day of service, hosting several drives/collections (resulting in 1,000 coats!), and providing nearly 200 needy in the community with a hot meal, coats and winter gear.
 Missy recently created a “spotlight” on social media to raise awareness of the local homeless’ circumstances and together with her father installed a Blessing Box to serve those in need.
 She previously served for five years in a volunteer capacity as the coordinator for Marshall Medical Outreach (“MMO”), a medical outreach program offering free medical, ophthalmology, and dermatology services to Huntington’s homeless and indigent population.
 Missy and her husband, Brian, recently started “Biscuit Bikers” – a small group that delivers biscuits via bicycle on Sunday mornings to the areas in the city within the homeless paths.

-Missy has 19 years of experience in mental health, having worked at River Park Hospital prior to coming to Marshall Psychiatry.
-She decided to leave River Park due to her interest and passion for education, a desire to be involved in the medical student education in psychiatry, and also to be part of the new residency program.
-Missy looks forward to getting to know our new residents on a personal level and working with them to have the best residency experience possible.
+Missy has 20 years of experience in mental health, having worked at River Park Hospital prior to coming to Marshall Psychiatry.
+She decided to leave River Park Hospital due to her interest and passion for education, a desire to be involved in the medical student education in psychiatry, and also to be part of the new Residency and Fellowship programs.
+Missy looks forward to getting to know our new Residents and Fellows on a personal level and working with them to have the best residency experience possible.
 Besides volunteering, she has interests in hiking, biking, photography, music, and cooking.
-Missy’s calendar is filled with fun opportunities, and she looks forward to including the residents and their families in these events and adventures.
+Missy’s calendar is filled with fun opportunities, and she looks forward to including the residents and fellows as well as their families in these events and adventures.